 • Fewer people.
 The third reason to try off-piste skiing is for the peace and serenity.
 You’re almost always out on your own and only occasionally come into contact with other skiers.
 This diminished traffic allows you to dictate the speed, direction, and pace of your descent.

 If you’re interested in off-piste skiing but have yet to try it, you should start by learning as much as possible.
-Here are a few tips to get you started:
+Here are a few basic tips to get you started:

 • Never ski alone.
 When proper safety precautions are followed, off-piste skiing is relatively safe; however, there are inherent dangers associated with traversing backcountry snow.
 You should never attempt to ski alone, especially on your first few runs.